 Alex Mack joined the team in 2014 as Showcall’s Administrative Assistant, overseeing the company’s daily operations, including: project scheduling, travel management, event logistics support, data management, expense tracking, and equipment management.
 In addition to her regular duties, she has also taken on leadership roles in some of Showcall’s major events, serving as Credentialing Manager for the Halifax International Security Forum, the 2015 Export-Import Bank Fly-In, and the 100th Anniversary of Easter Rising.

 Alex has also served as Production Assistant for the 2015 Visit of Pope Francis to Washington, DC, the 2016 Nuclear Security Summit, the 2016 Republican National Convention, and as Asset Administrator for the 2017 Presidential Inauguration.
-She has since transitioned into an Account Management role, working on events such as the BP MS150 Bike Ride for the last two years.

 Alex’s organizational expertise, coupled with her keen ability to focus on the big picture, while simultaneously homing in on the minute details, make her an invaluable member of the Showcall team.

 Andy Derr is Showcall’s Director of Operations, a position he has held since 2015.
 In this role, he is responsible for the maintenance, deployment, operational condition and repair of Showcall’s vast inventory of physical assets.
 This includes, but is not limited to: audio, lighting, camera, and video production equipment; mobile units; radio transmission equipment; and an enormous line of scenic elements.
 Andy’s considerable expertise and wide range of skills have earned him the nickname “The Swiss Army Knife of Special Event Production.”
 His subject matter expertise allows him to safely and effectively troubleshoot almost any event challenge.